 Many believe that Vipassana meditation was practiced by Siddharta Gautama, the Buddha himself, and is featured in the Satipatthana Sutta.

 Vipassana was popularized in the modern era by S.N.
 Goenka, a Myanmar-born Indian meditation teacher.
 Goenka learned it from Sayagi U Ba Khin, who is a renowned Vipassana teacher.
 This meditation technique has been gaining popularity all over the world since 1969.

 There are several types of Vipassana meditation :

 In this method, we focus solely on one’s body, analyzing everything that relates to the body: breathing, posture adjustment, and so on.

 2. Vedananupassana (Continuous Observation of Feelings)

-This method solely focuses and reflects on the continuous flux of feeling that is happening inside our minds.
+This method solely focuses and reflects on the continuous flux of feelings that is happening inside our minds.
 Understanding it will easily sort out every negative feeling and strengthen the positive feeling.